can you get a prenup after marriage can you get a prenup after marriage

 Can a postnuptial agreement protect pre-marriage assets?

-Yes, it helps ensure fair division of property and investments held before marriage, particularly for individuals with significant assets.
+Yes, it helps ensure a fair division of property and investments held before marriage, particularly for individuals with significant assets.

 What steps are involved in creating a postnuptial agreement?